system76/docs/_articles/password.md

 sudo vgchange -ay
 ```

-And then take note as to what the volume group is called.
-Substitute the correct info into this command.
+Take note as to what the volume group is called,  substituting the correct info into this command.
 Make sure that '-root' is on the end:

 ```
 sudo mount /dev/mapper/data-root /mnt